TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

   **NOTE**:

+* If you encounter the error `...
+E: Package 'make' has no installation candidate` when running the command `sudo apt install gcc make perl`, please run the two following commands and then try again: `sudo apt-get update`, then `sudo apt-get upgrade`.
 * If upon trying to start the VM you only get a black screen, close and "power off" the VM, click "Settings -> Display" and make sure "Enable 3D Acceleration" is UNCHECKED, and Video memory is set to AT LEAST 128mb.
 * If you receive an error when trying to mount the Guest Additions CD image ("Unable to insert the virtual optical disk"), please reboot your host (Windows/OSX) operating system.
 Afterwards, ensure that there is no image file mounted in *both* Virtual Box as well as in the file system of the VM.